-Saint Louis University School of Nursing is fully accredited by the Higher Learning Commission (HLC) of the North Central Association of Colleges and Schools.
+Saint Louis University Trudy Busch Valentine School of Nursing (VSON) is fully accredited by the Higher Learning Commission (HLC) of the North Central Association of Colleges and Schools.
 SLU has been continuously accredited since 1916.

-The baccalaureate degree in nursing/master's degree in nursing/ and Doctor of Nursing Practice at Saint Louis University is accredited by the Commission on Collegiate Nursing Education (AACN NCHE).
+The baccalaureate degree in nursing, master degree in nursing, and Doctor of Nursing Practice at Saint Louis University is accredited by the Commission on Collegiate Nursing Education (AACN NCHE).

 The School of Nursing is fully approved by the Missouri State Board of Nursing.

-Before 2005, Saint Louis University School of Nursing was accredited by the National League for Nursing Accrediting Commission from 1928 through 2006.
+Prior to 2005, Saint Louis University School of Nursing was accredited by the National League for Nursing Accrediting Commission from 1928 through 2006.

-Approval Body: Undergraduate and Prelicensure Program Committee.

-Revised and Accepted: 5/2017
+Approval Body: Undergraduate and Prelicensure Program Committee (UPPC); Revised and Accepted: 5/2017